ernohanninen/SIMPLIcity/README.md

 ##### Process specific metadata files

-Files which contains user-specified settings for the processes.
+Path to files which contains user-specified settings for the processes.
 The files which are for processes not tested in SIMPLIcity are initialized to `null`.
 - area_measurements_metadata = `null`
 - cell_clustering_metadata = `null`
 - cell_thresholding_metadata = `null`